Aliases for ARID5B Gene

 GeneCards Summary for ARID5B Gene

 ARID5B (AT-Rich Interaction Domain 5B) is a Protein Coding gene.
-Diseases associated with ARID5B include Lymphoblastic Leukemia and Childhood Leukemia.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
-GO annotations related to this gene include transcription coactivator activity and RNA polymerase II regulatory region sequence-specific DNA binding.
+Diseases associated with ARID5B include Childhood B-Cell Acute Lymphoblastic Leukemia and Childhood Leukemia.
+Among its related pathways are Chromatin organization and Pathways Affected in Adenoid Cystic Carcinoma.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is ARID5A.

 UniProtKB/Swiss-Prot Summary for ARID5B Gene